bbauska/TUMx-DWAPNx/README.md

 an HTML tag, which is the starting point of every HTML file.
 It then has a head part, which contains, for example, metadata about the encoding of our HTML file, which in this case is utf-8.
 It contains also a link to a stylesheet, which in this case is public/style.css and it contains a title of the page.
-As I\'ve said, you can pass variables to the pug files and in this case, we pass the variable title as the title of the page.
+As I&apos;ve said, you can pass variables to the pug files and in this case, we pass the variable title as the title of the page.
 So, when we construct the **pug** file, we actually pass it this variable and I encourage you to